 This is the text that appears below a title tag in a web search.
 It’s usually a sentence or two that gives users an idea of what they’ll find on your site, so keywords are important here too.

 While not as closely tied to a search result ranking as a title tag, the meta description allows a web user to determine if your site is relevant to what they’re searching for.
 It can be the factor that leads someone to click on your site, or not.
 Using action oriented words and phrases in the meta description will help compel a web user to go to your site and take action.

-Meta descriptions are strongest when under 160 characters, and like the title tag, should be different for each page on your site.
+Google allows meta descriptions to be up to 320 characters long.
+But you may find a shorter description conveys your point more concisely.
+Like the title tag, meta descriptions should be different for each page on your site.
 A generic meta description for every page on your site decreases the relevance for web searchers, as it is not descriptive enough.

 4) Add Internal Links

 Internal linking means including links on each of your pages to other pages on your website.
 You can include them in the main navigation bar and throughout the copy.
-Your home page has the most SEO value of any page on your site, so when your content can be easily reached through links on the homepage, it has greater value in a search result.
+Your home page has the most SEO value of any page on your site.
+When your content can be easily reached through links on the homepage, it has greater value in a search result.